jennantilla/app.othecary/README.md

 $ psql supplements < supplements.sql
 ```

-Use the program by running server.py and navingating to localhost port on your browsser
+Use the program by running server.py and navingating to localhost port on your browser

 ```
 $ python3 server.py